govuk-one-login/txma-infra/README.md

 - **Node version 16** is required since the runtimes for Lambda functions are fixed.
 - Remove any old versions of Yarn that you may have installed globally if installing via `corepack enable`, or else the global version will override the version coming from Node.

-### Important

-- **Node version 16** is required since the runtimes for Lambda functions are fixed.
-- Remove any old versions of Yarn that you may have installed globally if installing via `corepack enable`, or else the global version will override the version coming from Node.

 ## Getting started

 The project is using [Yarn Zero Installs](https://yarnpkg.com/features/zero-installs).
 So as long as Yarn itself is installed, everything should be ready to go out of the box.
 As long as you are running Node v16.10+, the easiest way to install Yarn is to enable corepack.